 DemoStats is a database of estimates and projections for a comprehensive set of demographic and socioeconomic attributes about the Canadian population.
-Built with the industry's most comprehensive set of data sources and leading modelling techniques, it consists of 760 variables across 42 demographic and socioeconomic categories.
-DemoStats provides estimates and projections for 2013, 2018, 2021, 2023 and 2028.
+Built with the industry's most comprehensive set of data sources and leading modelling techniques, it consists of 763 variables across 43 demographic and socioeconomic categories.
+DemoStats provides estimates and projections for 2015, 2020, 2023, 2025 and 2030.
 The reference date for DemoStats is July 1, meaning that all statistics are estimates as of that date of the relevant year (which is consistent with the reference date used by Statistics Canada for their series of inter- and post-censal population estimates and projections).

 DemoStats variables are available at the six-digit postal code level (FSALDUs) for current-year estimates and at the dissemination area (DA) level for future-year projections.
 DemoStats also provides historical estimates from five years ago based on the same methodologies to ensure accurate trend analysis.
 DemoStats is created using innovative methods that combine econometric, demographic and geographic models.
-And it employs a variety of data sources, including the latest and historical Census data, current economic indicators, post-censal estimates from federal and provincial governments, immigration statistics and economic data such as building permits.
-DemoStats features variables on population, family structure, household size and type, ethnic diversity, labour force participation and income-including both averages and distributions.
+It employs a variety of data sources, including the latest and historical Census data, current economic indicators, post-censal estimates from federal and provincial governments, immigration statistics and economic data such as building permits.
+DemoStats features variables on population, family structure, household size and type, ethnic diversity, labour force participation and income.
+The income variables in this database include both averages and distributions.

-The list of postal codes used for this release of DemoStats is the roster of valid residential postal codes as of June 2017.
+The postal codes used for this release of DemoStats are drawn from the roster of valid residential postal codes as of May 2019.
 This postal code roster was the most recent available at the time this vintage of DemoStats was developed.
 We produce DemoStats for the geographies listed in Table 1.